MuhammadShohagIslam/JavaScript-BackPack/Javascript-backpack/javascript-backpack.md

 ### What are the ways to define a variable in JavaScript?
 <p>There are 3 ways such as var, const, let</p>

+### 16. When would you use a conditional statement?
+<p>When we want your code to choose between multiple options.</p>